Follow Your Dreams. You Only Live Once.

 On the first day, I began one mile north of Granite at the county line of Lake and Chaffee counties.
-The dormant railroad tracks along the Arkansas River guided me south through Granite, Buena Vista, Johnson Village and Nathrop.
+Those railroad tracks beside the Arkansas River guided me south through Granite, Buena Vista, Johnson Village and Nathrop.
 Eventually I hiked through scenic Browns Canyon and made it to Salida, the county seat.

 In all, the estimated mileage was 61 miles.
 On this page are my photos and story.

 Adjacent Photo: Click to view the map at a larger size.
 The red line shows my route from north to south.
 The far ends of the county are cut off, but you get the point.
 This Chaffee County map was provided by Collegiate Peaks Realty.

 How did I document this trip?
 I snapped photos and posted them on daily pages on this website.
 (The left column on this page has all seven days for you to read.)

 Did you go alone?
 One friend hiked with me from Stonebridge portage area (south of Browns Canyon) to the southeast side of Salida on Monday (4/5), but that was it.
 I live in Chaffee County and this region is home.
 It's not like I was in a foreign country where I didn't speak the native language.

 How long was the trip?
 Seven consecutive days.

 Do trains travel on these railroad tracks?
 No, they do not.
 These tracks are the old Denver & Rio Grande Western line.
 Trains stopped running in 1997.

 My name is Steve and I live in Buena Vista.
 I am a writer, photographer and Colorado poster child.
 Mountain fever brought me to this region five years ago ...
 Read More